Whyzanet/WhyzaGC/README.md

 Female breadboard jumper wires to connect to Raspberry Pi if desired.

-Vaseline/uranium glass or other sources of radiation noted in Testing below.
+A test source of radiation, discussed in Testing below.

 ## Assembly